 - 4 ounces Butler soy curls (half of a bag)

 - ⅓ cup tamari This makes very flavorful, salty bacon; you may find you like less.

-- 3 Tablespoons canned coconut milk, "lite" or full fat For extra crispy bacon bits omit or reduce to 1 Tbsp, and NOTE, cook time will be reduced with less moisture.
+- 2 tablespoons canned coconut milk, "lite" or full fat, optional For extra crispy bacon bits omit coconut milk or reduce to 1 Tbsp, and NOTE, cook time will be reduced with less moisture.